How much does it itch?

 But it’s a hard symptom to measure — particularly for the 10 million U.S. children with atopic dermatitis, also known as eczema.
 They can't always verbalize or quantify their suffering via a survey or scale.

 It can also be difficult to objectively measure itch for adults with liver disease, kidney disease and certain cancers who experience its symptoms.

 So, it’s hard to track how well treatments and drugs are working.

-But now there is a soft, wearable sensor that actually quantifies itch by measuring scratching when placed on the hand developed by Northwestern University scientists.
+But now there is a soft, wearable sensor developed by Northwestern University scientists that actually quantifies itch by measuring scratching when placed on the hand.
 While it was tested in patients with atopic dermatitis, it can be used in any condition that causes itch.
 The novel sensor can support clinical trials for new treatments, track treatment response and monitor for disease worsening — all in the home setting.

 This is the first sensor able to capture all forms of scratching — finger, wrist and elbow motion related.
 It also is the first validated in a pediatric population where conditions like atopic dermatitis are the most common.

-The paper was published April 30 in Science Advances.
+The paper will be published April 30 in Science Advances.